-This weekend marks the 60th anniversary of Buddy Holly’s tragic and untimely death.
-Several years ago, on what would have been his 75th birthday, I was lucky enough to go to Los Angeles to cover several events celebrating his life and career.
+Several years ago, on what would have been Buddy Holly’s 75th birthday, I was lucky enough to go to Los Angeles to cover several events celebrating his life and career.
 Here’s some of what I wrote back in 2011, during what turned out to be one of the coolest and most memorable junkets of my career.

 HOLLYWOOD, Calif. — Standing in the majestic surroundings of Studio A in the bowels of the iconic Capitol Records Building, Phil Everly is reminiscing about Buddy Holly.

 “I met him in Montreal when we toured together in ’57,” the 72-year-old younger half of the legendary sibling duo tells me.
 “It was a little like going to college together.
 It was like a fraternity.